d-gaspar/Bioinformatics/TCGA/2023/README.md

 - this scripts was splited in two because of the memory usage.

-- We recommend you to delete GDCdata directory and their files to free memory
+- We recommend you to delete GDCdata directory and their files to free memory (only after merge the data).
+The output files (clinical, fpkm and count) are out of this directory.